6.9 Social media networking

 Now you’ll learn a little more about the types of social media that can be relevant to your career development.

 Facebook, Twitter and LinkedIn

 At the time of writing this course, the three main platforms which may be of use in shaping your work or life are Facebook, Twitter and LinkedIn (pronounced as ‘linked in’).
 You may already be using one or more of these, but for those who aren’t familiar with them, here’s a brief overview of each:

-- allows you to link up with friends, and even friends of those friends.
+- Facebook [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] allows you to link up with friends, and even friends of those friends.
 It provides a place to share your news, views and items of interest.
 For recruitment, Facebook can bring together recruiters and job seekers, and you can use it to gather information on potential employers with Facebook pages.

 - Twitter is mainly used on mobile phones and enables short messages of 140 characters or fewer to be sent to all the people who ‘follow’ an account.
 It may be used by recruiters to get messages out to many potential employees very quickly and so can be a very good way of keeping track of opportunities.
 Top tip: include your career interests in your Twitter profile.
 Make it a micro-pitch for work.

 - LinkedIn is used primarily for ‘work’ networking.
 When you set up a profile, the system automatically links you with people you might know, initially using your own education and work experiences.
 You can also make contact with organisations and individuals who may be able to offer you work, or help you to find it.
 There are different levels of membership but the most basic (and free) level is more than adequate for most people.

 Social media can be very useful for widening your existing networks and therefore career opportunities.
 Even though you may feel wary about using them, it is worth considering giving them a go if you’re not already doing so.

 - Limit the amount of time you use it.

 - Choose social media sites just for career development purposes.